 Harold Douthit Regional Scholarship

-The Ohio Newspapers Foundation will award a $1,500 scholarship to a student from northern Ohio who is currently enrolled in a journalism or communications degree program at an Ohio college or university.
+The Ohio News Media Foundation will award a $1,500 scholarship to a student from northern Ohio who is currently enrolled in a journalism or communications degree program at an Ohio college or university.
 The scholarship is named for Harold K. Douthit, founder of Douthit Communications, Inc., Sandusky, and a former president of The Ohio Newspaper Association.

 For more information about the Foundation scholarships click here.